datacamp-content-public/courses-r-from-scratch/chapter4.md

 To start, we will explore the values in the `mat_mort_ratio` column of our data frame.

-One simple thing we could do, is a histogram.
+One simple thing we could do is a histogram.
 R has a `hist` function, to make histograms.
-Here is a histogram for the `mat_mort_ratio` column.
+Here you will make a histogram for the `mat_mort_ratio` column.

 `@instructions`
 Run the code in the script window, to show the histogram of the `mat_mort_ratio` values.
 Click "Submit" when you have finished.